 The claim forms part of your charity’s corporation tax return and can be submitted as soon as your charity’s accounts have been approved after the year-end.
 If your charity does not currently complete a corporation tax return, this can be done in order to make the claim.
 HMRC typically make repayments within 4 – 6 weeks after submission of the return.

 What type of exhibitions are eligible?

-It must be an “organised collection of objects, works and artefacts which are of scientific, historic, cultural or artistic interest”.
+Exhibitions must be an “organised collection of objects or works considered to be of scientific, historic, cultural or artistic interest”.
 It can consist of a single work or object.
 Under current rules, at least 25% of the qualifying expenditure must be spent in the European Economic Area (EEA) but changes are expected from 1 April 2024 where only UK expenditure will qualify, subject to transitional provisions and exceptions.

-Can you claim for costs for an exhibit which is touring within your museum or gallery?
+Can I claim for costs for an exhibit which is touring within my museum or gallery?